 defend our current policy based on a dichotomy that encourages

 us to view one class of substances as a preeminent scourge while

 the two most dangerous and life-destroying substances by far,

 alcohol and tobacco, form a second class advertised in neon on

 Ironically, research has shown the use of entheogens to be of significant value in treatment of addiction to other drugs.
 (See for example the work of Ken Tupper, especially the link below.* For more conventional treatment alternatives, see for example a review of Axis drug rehab center).

 It's not much of a stretch, in my view, to intuit that the motivation

-of these governments is political: the power-holders see a more
+of governments in prohibiting entheogens is political: the power-holders see a more

 conscious populace is a threat.
 Better to allow people substances